ztec/blog/content/post/tech/golang-rune-emoji/index.en.md

 	}
 	emojis = e
 	for eNumber, eDescription := range emojis {
 		// this will index each item one by one.
-No need to be quick here for me, I can wait few ms for the program to start. err = bleveIndex.Index(fmt.Sprintf("%d", eNumber), eDescription)
+No need to be quick here for me, I can wait few ms for the program to start err = bleveIndex.Index(fmt.Sprintf("%d", eNumber), eDescription)
 		if err != nil {
 			logrus.WithError(err).Error("Could not index an emoji")